 The Paiute Pipeline is located in the proposed B-17 boundary.
 The BLM also has an energy corridor within the eastern and southern portions of the proposed B-17 boundary.
-Alternative 3 would not allow utilities within B-17 (Table 2-7).
+Alternative 3 would not allow utilities within B-17 (Table 2-6).
 The Navy would potentially relocate a segment of the Paiute Pipeline outside the B-17 WDZ.
 Follow-on, site-specific NEPA analysis of the anticipated impacts associated with any potential relocation of the pipeline would be conducted before any decision could be made concerning such potential relocation.
 The potential relocation analysis would include analyzing potential impacts on adjoining lands.
-The Navy would have responsibility for planning, designing, permitting, funding, and constructing any realignment of the pipeline.
+Using funds provided by the Navy, the pipeline owner would have responsibility for planning, design, permitting, and constructing any realignment of the pipeline.
 The BLM would assess the relocation of the utility corridor around B-17 following implementation of this alternative.
 Relocating these corridors could restrict land uses on adjacent lands; however, the surrounding area is largely vacant federal land.